a unique hiking destination!

-The Lysefjord is located in Forsand municipality, Rogaland county, Fjord-Norway.
+The Lysefjord is located in Sandnes municipality, Rogaland county, Fjord-Norway.
 The 42-kilometer-long fjord was originally a river valley, created by creeks and rivers eroding through an old plain landscape.
 Through a series of ice ages, this valley was carved out by moving glaciers and transformed into its current deep U-shape.
 At its deepest, the bottom of the Lysefjord measures 457 meters below sea level.
 Granite mountain walls tower above the Lysefjord – some places they are 1,000 meters high.

 Fjord total length

 highest point of the fjords